cdelorme/system-setup/docs/linux/dev.md

 The `anacron` package is for an asynchronous crontab, great for desktops which do not have a 24/7 uptime (for example, a virtual machine, or general desktop that doesn't stay on 24/7).

 The `miscfiles` package is non-executable files that contain loads of data that other software may find helpful, so I recommend it.
 I use `markdown` for literally everything, so I install it.
 The `monit` package allows me to specifically monitor important services and keep them from locking up or crashing permanently.

-## xorg framerate limiting

-By default, xorg will restrict framerates to 60fps.
-This limit is generally useful as it can prevent choppy video and tearing problems in video or poorly built video code.

-However, if you are running performance tests, for example trying to test code speed via fps, then it becomes a hindrance on any modern machine.

-For development, you should disable this feature by creating, and then modifying the xorg config file.

-##### commands

-_Create the config file:_

-    cd /etc/X11
-    Xorg --configure

-_Modify the line that restricts higher FPS:_

-    sed -i "s/.*SwapbuffersWait.*/Option \"SwapbuffersWait\" \"false\"/" /etc/X11/xorg.conf

-## golang

-For stability reasons debian opts to not update packages after release.
-As a result we don't get a newer version of tools like golang.
-This is helpful if there are dependencies on the older version tied into the platform, but in this case that's unlikely.

-To install the latest version, you will need to download the package, extract it, and then move the files to the appropriate places.

-**Building golang depends on `gcc`, `libc6-dev`, `libc6-dev-i386`, and `mercurial` packages.**

-Additional steps include adding its vim package to your plugins, and setting your system to auto-run `go fmt` on write.

-##### commands

-_Run these to download the golang repository and build then install the latest **release** version:_

-    hg clone -u release https://code.google.com/p/go /tmp/go
-    (cd /tmp/go/src && GOROOT_FINAL="/usr/lib/go" ./make.bash)
-    mv /tmp/go /usr/lib/
-    mkdir -p /usr/share/doc/golang-doc /usr/share/go/
-    mv /usr/lib/go/src /usr/share/go/
-    mv /usr/lib/go/doc /usr/share/doc/golang-doc/html
-    mv /usr/lib/go/favicon.ico /usr/share/doc/golang-doc/
-    ln -sf /usr/share/go/src /usr/lib/go/src
-    ln -sf /usr/share/doc/golang-doc/html /usr/lib/go/doc
-    ln -sf /usr/lib/go/favicon.ico /usr/share/doc/golang-doc/favicon.ico
-    ln -sf /usr/lib/go/bin/go /usr/local/bin/go
-    ln -sf /usr/lib/go/bin/gofmt /usr/local/bin/gofmt

-_Augmenting vim:_

-    echo '" add go fmt' >> ~/.vimrc echo 'autocmd FileType go autocmd BufWritePre <buffer> Fmt' >> ~/.vimrc cp -R /usr/lib/go/misc/vim/* ~/.vim/

-# installing sublime text

-    # Download Sublime Text 3
-    curl -o ~/sublime.tar.bz2 http://c758482.r82.cf2.rackcdn.com/sublime_text_3_build_3059_x64.tar.bz2
-    tar xf sublime.tar.bz2
-    rm sublime.tar.bz2
-    mkdir ~/applications
-    mv Sublime* ~/applications/sublime_text/
-    mkdir -p ~/bin
-    ln -s ~/applications/sublime_text/sublime_text ~/bin/subl

-# workstation

-This picks up where my template instructions left off, and continues to build upon it, adding all manner of utilities and helper software that wouldn't be beneficial on, for example, a production server.

-It is still a lightweight system, considering it does not include a graphical interface.
-This means it can be used as a staging environment, or as a less vital server system.
-It can also be the basis of a development platform or shared development server.

-The packages installed onto this platform help make it significantly more usable and for more situations, including regular access and use.

-## install packages

 Moving onto our big install list; I've sectioned all the packages into groups that make some sense as far as their purpose on the machine, which may help you decide whether to install them yourself.